 Champagne has a long tradition of winemaking.
-The Romans were the first to cultivate grapes in this hilly area in the northeastern part of France.
-In the following centuries, wines were produced by the monks and they were used in various church’s rituals, including the coronation.
-However, the first bottle of sparkling wine wasn’t produced until the 17th century and champagne became a status symbol associating with luxury, nobility and royalty.
+The Romans were the first to cultivate grapes in the northeastern part of France in this hilly area.
+In the following centuries, wines were produced by the monks and they were used in various church rituals, including the coronation.
+However, the first bottle of sparkling wine wasn’t produced until the 17th century and champagne became a status symbol associated with luxury, nobility, and royalty.

 Today, sparkling wines are produced globally.
-But only those that come from the specific geographic zone between Reims and Epernay can be labelled as champagne.
-The wines must also be made from at least one of these three grape varieties: black Pinot Noir, black Pinot Meunier and white Chardonnay.
+But only those that come from the specific geographic zone between Reims and Epernay can be labeled as champagne.
+The wines must also be made from at least one of these three grape varieties: black Pinot Noir, black Pinot Meunier, and white Chardonnay.
 From Veuve Clicquot to Taittinger, you can find most leading manufacturers of champagne around Reims – the de facto capital of the region.
-However, my favourite one lies about 25 kilometres south of that city, in the small town of Épernay.
+However, my favorite one lies about 25 kilometers south of that city, in the small town of Épernay.

 - Just less than one hour by train from Paris, Champagne is ideal for a day trip.

-- Most champagne manufacturers offer wine cellar visits, including the small one.
+- Most champagne manufacturers offer wine cellar visits, including the small ones.
 Check their respective websites for more information.